-An annual review of the Governance Framework at South Norfolk Council was completed prior to the preparation of the Annual Governance Statement, with key officers completing full assurance statements for their area of responsibility, and these being signed off by the relevant member of the Corporate Leadership Team (CLT).
+An annual review of the Governance Framework at Broadland District Council was completed prior to the preparation of the Annual Governance Statement, with key officers completing full assurance statements for their area of responsibility, and these being signed off by the relevant member of the Corporate Leadership Team (CLT).
 These are in place to ensure the governance arrangements across the Council are adequate, and to also recognise where any further work needs to be done.

-The code of corporate governance was in place for the 2023/24 financial year.
+The Code of Corporate Governance has been in place for the 2023/24 financial year.
 This Code is the framework of policies, procedures, behaviours and values which determine how the Council will achieve its priorities and is based upon the seven principles of the International Framework for Corporate Governance in the Public Sector.

-The Council's Vision and Priorities:
+The Council's Vision and Ambitions:

-For the year 2023/24, South Norfolk Council's vision and priorities were set out in the Strategic Plan 2020-2024:
+For the year 2023/24, Broadland District Council's vision and priorities were set out in the Strategic Plan 2020-2024: